 On many single-track roads, there isn't space to pass someone head-on, so bear this in mind when you can't see far ahead.
 Slow down well in advance of hills and blind bends so that you have time to think ahead and see other road users approaching.

-Go at the right speed
+Drive at the right speed

-Breaking the speed limit is illegal in Scotland and is regularly enforced.
+Breaking the speed limit is illegal in Scotland and this is regularly enforced.
 Make sure you stay safe and avoid any trouble by always knowing and staying within the speed limit for the road you are on.

 Speed limit signposts

 Many of Scotland's roads have a speed limit sign posted - if so, this will be shown at regular intervals by a number with black lettering on a white background in the centre of a red circle.
-Even if this limit differs from the national norm for the type of road you're on, the signposted speed limit takes preference.
+Even if this limit differs from the national norm for the type of road you're on, the signposted speed limit shown takes precedence.